dimxy/Documentation/docs/basic-docs/cryptoconditions/cc-tokens.md

 For example, if you desire to create a one-of-a-kind token, use 1 satoshi in its creation.

 There is also a support for non-fungible tokens.
 Each non-fungible token has the amount of 1 and contains additional array of data describing its corresponding asset.
 These data has a evalcode inside which binds this non-fungible token to a cc contract responsible for validation.
 The `tokeninfo` method outputs data for non-fungible tokens.

+This Tokens CC contract enables basic tokens functions like creation, transferring and balance validation.
+Created tokens are usually used together with some other contract which supports operations with tokens, like Assets CC contract which provides token buy/sell operations.

 ## tokenaddress